khakhalin/notes/00_queue_to_do.md

 * Check out this `categorical` type in Pandas: would it help to save space? ([ref](https://pandas.pydata.org/docs/user_guide/categorical.html))
 * Document some non-trivial points for [[shapely]]
 * start documenting [[tableau]].
 Describe INCLUDE and FIXED in particular
-* geopandas - create some useful patterns
+* geopandas - go and collect some useful patterns
-* swagger
 * python environments
 * conda vs pip - see [[environments]]
     * wheel (?)